The rise of Rodri: From Champions League final rejection to becoming Man City's midfield brains

 It has been a rapid turn around in fortunes for the 25-year-old.

 Guardiola, a former holding midfielder in his playing days, demands a lot from those who play the position in his teams.
-His he looks for players who can combine positional discipline with high-energy pressing, while also showcasing a sharp use of possession so as to anchor attacks.
+He looks for players who can combine positional discipline with high-energy pressing, while also showcasing a sharp use of possession so as to anchor attacks.

 Fernandinho had the experience and maturity to quickly master the role following Guardiola's arrival in 2016, following in the footsteps of Sergio Busquets at Barcelona, and Bayern Munich's Philipp Lahm and Xabi Alonso.